 The Havasu Falls hike starts at the remote Hualapai Hilltop trailhead in the heart of Havasupai Tribal Lands.
 From the high parking area, the wide path leads down into the canyon towards Supai, which is 8 miles from the trailhead.
 This remote Indian town offers a cafe, general store and small lodge.
 While many visitors are expecting solitude, don't be surprised to hear loud modern music coming from the windows.

-During the long summer season, hikers need to be prepared for crowds, heat and storms.
+During the long summer season, hikers need to be prepared for big crowds, heat and storms.
 Inside the canyon, the summer temperatures regularly exceed 100F.
 The afternoon rain storms come on suddenly and result in dangerous flash floods.
-If you’re expect solitude, this may not be the place with the regular helicopter flights from the trailhead down to Supai, and the horse/mule trains.
+After rains, the falls turn to murky brown for days until the water level drops.
+If you're expect solitude, this may not be the place with the regular helicopter flights from the trailhead down to Supai, and the horse/mule trains.

 Note, all hiking trips within the Havasupai Indian Reservation requires a permit.
-While permits can be purchased on the reservation, they can also be purchased in advance online.
-The permit fee is roughly $45 per person.
+While permits can be purchased on the reservation, it is highly recommended to purchase in-advance online since only a limited number are suppose to be allowed each day.
+There are various permits and fees required if you plan to camp or to stay at the lodge overnight.
+In light of all the camping related fees, it may be more cost effective to stay at the lodge in Supai (1 year advance reservation required).
 Make sure to have the permit with you at all times, since you will be asked for them.

 In terms of packing, there are a few things to remember.
 First, if you pack it in, you are required by Navasupai Tribal Land regulations to hike it out.
 With the high heat, you will need to drink a lot of water, so a water purification method is a must.
 Also, there are numerous opportunities for water crossings, so some form of water shoes is highly recommend.